Purdue University Calumet Guidelines for Handling Student Disruption in Learning Environments

 Harassment and Discrimination Issues

-If the complaint is faculty-to-student or staff-to-student, students should report issues of harassment and/or discrimination to the Office of Equal Employment Opportunity (EEO) and Affirmative Action (AA) for appropriate referral and action by calling 219.989.2251 or emailing Linda.Knox@purduecal.edu.
+If the complaint is student-to-student, faculty-to-student or staff-to-student, students should report issues of harassment and/or discrimination to the Office of Equity and Diversity for appropriate referral and action by calling 219.989.2337 or emailing Linda.Knox@purduecal.edu.

 Filing Complaints Outside of Purdue University Calumet